edgelesssys/constellation/docs/docs/getting-started/first-steps.md

     <tabs>
     <tabItem value="azure" label="Azure" default>

-    * **subscription**: Is the UUID of your Azure subscription, e.g., **8b8bd01f-efd9-4113-9bd1-c82137c32da7**.
+    * **subscription**: Is the UUID of your Azure subscription, e.g., `8b8bd01f-efd9-4113-9bd1-c82137c32da7`.

         You can view your subscription UUID via `az account show` and read the `id` field.
 For more information refer to [Azure's documentation](https://docs.microsoft.com/en-us/azure/azure-portal/get-subscription-tenant-id#find-your-azure-subscription).

-    * **tenant**: Is the UUID of your Azure tenant, e.g., **3400e5a2-8fe2-492a-886c-38cb66170f25**.
+    * **tenant**: Is the UUID of your Azure tenant, e.g., `3400e5a2-8fe2-492a-886c-38cb66170f25`.

         You can view your tenant UUID via `az account show` and read the `tenant` field.
 For more information refer to [Azure's documentation](https://docs.microsoft.com/en-us/azure/azure-portal/get-subscription-tenant-id#find-your-azure-ad-tenant).

-    * **location**: Is the Azure datacenter location you want to deploy your cluster in, e.g., **West US**.
+    * **location**: Is the Azure datacenter location you want to deploy your cluster in, e.g., `West US`.

         You can find a list of all Azure datacenter locations in [Azure's documentation](https://docs.microsoft.com/en-us/azure/availability-zones/az-overview#azure-regions-with-availability-zones).

     * **resourceGroup**: [Create a new resource group in Azure](https://portal.azure.com/#create/Microsoft.ResourceGroup), to deploy your Constellation cluster into.
-Afterwards set the configuration field to the name of the created resource group, e.g., **constellation**.
+Afterwards set the configuration field to the name of the created resource group, e.g., `constellation`.

     * **userAssignedIdentity**: [Create a new managed identity in Azure](https://portal.azure.com/#create/Microsoft.ManagedIdentity).
 Notice that the identity should be created in a different resource group as all resources within the cluster resource group will be deleted on cluster termination.

-        After creation, add two role assignements to the identity, for the roles `Virtual Machine Contributor` and `Application Insights Component Contributor`.
+        After creation, add two role assignments to the identity, for the roles `Virtual Machine Contributor` and `Application Insights Component Contributor`.
 The `scope` of both should refer to the previously created resource group.

-        Set the configuration value to the full ID of the created identity, e.g., **/subscriptions/8b8bd01f-efd9-4113-9bd1-c82137c32da7/resourcegroups/constellation-identity/providers/Microsoft.ManagedIdentity/userAssignedIdentities/constellation-identity**.
+        Set the configuration value to the full ID of the created identity, e.g., `/subscriptions/8b8bd01f-efd9-4113-9bd1-c82137c32da7/resourcegroups/constellation-identity/providers/Microsoft.ManagedIdentity/userAssignedIdentities/constellation-identity`.

         The user-assigned identity is used by instances of the cluster to access other cloud resources.